fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/vis-critique/cs424-fall-2022-vis-critique.md

 * [The New York Times](https://ride.divvybikes.com/system-data)
 * [FiveThirtyEight](https://fivethirtyeight.com/)

+Once you have selected a visualization, please add a link to it to the spreadsheet shared on Piazza. **Each team must present a unique visualization**, so make sure no other team has already selected your proposed visualization.

 Based on what we have seen in class, you should critically evaluate the visualization.
 Here are a few topics you can use to frame your evaluation:

 * What is the purpose of the visualization?